 I will also get booked for shorter days.
 Give me an idea of what you envision and how much you have budgeted

 While I really love your reportage style, I really would prefer to go with a more traditional style with lots of set up/fun shots too.
 And perhaps just a few reportage images, can you help?

 Then your only option is to go with a photographer dedicated to working in the style of work you want.
 If that is a trad style then that is what you will be looking for and searching for.
-No point in checking out a photojournalisic / reportage style.

 The images can be very subtle the images can be energetic.
 Capturing a mood.
 They can be cinematic at times with a hint of humour while remaining natural.
 When the dust settles, having a consistent and coherent set of images is absolutely rewarding.
 A mixed of everything is just a mixed bag.
 A mixed bag of dirt.